 What was your experience in creating the Moon Shoes EP?
 How did you come up with the name?

-While creating Moon Shoes, I had no idea that I was doing it.
+, I had no idea that I was doing it.
 The experience was extremely organic, considering that I was making music spontaneously and working alongside friends.
 I chose to title the project "Moon Shoes" to give listeners a sense of unearthly freedom.
 I believe each song moves listeners closer to the moon and personal truth.

 In what ways has the music scene in Chicago influenced the way you create your sound?